vesavvo/design_patterns/markdown/assignments/decorator.md

 Add at least the following two decorators to your solution:
 - `FilePrinter`: This decorator should print the message to a file instead of the console.
 Yuo can use a hardcoded file name.
 - `EncryptedPrinter`: This decorator should encrypt the message before printing it to the console.
-You can use any encryption algorithm you want as soon as the message is decryptable.
+You can use any encryption algorithm you want as long as the message is decryptable.

 As a result of implementing the decorators, the code of the following structure should work: